techknowlogick/shiori/README.md

 ### Why did you make this fork?

-My goals for this fork were to make change things for my personal preferences.
+My goals for this fork were to change things for my personal preferences.

 ### What are the changes made to this repo?